nyx-project/vyhub-documentation/docs/game/minecraft.md

 ## Installation

+### Standalone (Bukkit/Spigot/Paper)

 1. In VyHub open the `Add Server` dialog in the `Server` settings and create the server.
 2. Click on the `Setup` button of the server and follow the instructions.
 3. Optionally, adjust the config files to your needs.

+### Proxy (BungeeCord/Velocity/Waterfall)

+- The simplest way to set up VyHub within a proxy network is to create only one server and let every server use the same api-key.
+- It is also possible to group some backend-servers into other serverbundles.
+This brings the advantage to specify different rewards/commands for different servers.
+We then recommend hiding the backend-servers from users using the `hide` option.

+> **!Important!** It is necessary to take care of data consistency with **UUIDS**.
+> - BungeeCord/Waterfall: set `ip_forward` and `bungeecord` options to true
+> - Velocity: use `modern` forwarding set `proxies.velocity.enabled` and `proxies.velocity.online-mode` to true.
+Set `proxies.velocity.secret` to match the `forwarding.secret` of your Velocity proxy.

+> Make sure to set the `is_backend_server` option on your backend_servers to true.
+Otherwise, the server dashboard will not work.

 ## Group Sync